stajichlab/PHYling/README.md

 ## Install

+Please download the source code from the [latest release](https://github.com/stajichlab/PHYling/releases/latest) and decompress it or `git clone` the main branch.

+Go into the PHYling folder.
+To avoid messing around the base environment, consider installing it in a conda environment.
-Use the environment.yml to install all the required packages
+Please use the environment.yml to create environment and install all the required packages.

 ```
+cd PHYling-2.0.0-beta
 conda env create -f environment.yml
 ```

-Go into the phyling folder and install the package through pip
+Install the package through pip in the PHYling folder.

 ```
 pip install .